IITH-Compilers/P4LLVM/README.md

 # P4 ➡ LLVM
-P4lang is an LLVM front-end for P4, a networking language.
+P4LLVM is an LLVM based compiler for P4, a networking language.

 This project is built upon open-source P4 compiler called [p4c](https://github.com/p4lang/p4c).
 The LLVM IR emitter is a pass over p4c IR.
 We reuse the p4c front-end and translate p4c IR to LLVM IR.